Strange display of embedded Google form

 I’m using the Google Docs embed code in the form of [ gform form='URL' ] with the “viewdoc” URL from Google.
 I’ve tried messing around with the different form themes on Google’s end, but it doesn’t make any difference to pick a different theme.
 My site theme is twenty-eleven.

-#3 Updated by Boone Gorges almost 8 years ago
+#3 Updated by Boone Gorges about 8 years ago

 - Status changed from Assigned to Reporter Feedback